Felteng/f1-town-square/README.md

 - **Event details page**

-    - One error type is shown, it regards the obsolote HTML font element.
+    - One error type is shown, it regards the obsolete HTML font element.
 The font element is just what summernote uses when producing the formatted text from the summernote editor in the admin panel.
 This element is applied to each heading and paragraph.
 See [this reply](https://github.com/summernote/summernote/issues/2005#issuecomment-542490245) for reference.
 [This issue](https://github.com/summernote/summernote/projects/2#card-50662209) was added to the summernote project board back in 2020 and is still present in the to-do column.
         <details>
         <summary>
             Validator error description.